 - Any pedestrians or bicyclists hit by the car

-In an insured person’s relationship with his or her insurance carrier, the policyholder is thought of as the “first party,” the insurance carrier is considered the “second party,” and any party making a claim against the bodily injury liability coverage is deemed a “third-party.”
-Their claims are often termed, “third-party bodily injury,” claims.
+In an insured person’s relationship with their insurance carrier, the policyholder is thought of as the “first party,” the insurance carrier is considered the “second party,” and any party making a claim against the bodily injury liability coverage is deemed a “third-party.”
+Their claims are sometimes termed “third-party bodily injury” claims.
+(This terminology is most frequently used when the injured first party was hurt in the course of his or her employment and simultaneously has a Workers’ Compensation claim as well as a third-party claim against the at-fault party.)

 - $25,000 for bodily injury to one person in an accident

-- $50,000 for bodily injury to multiple people one accident
+- $50,000 for bodily injury to multiple people in one accident

 - $50,000 for the wrongful death of one person in an accident